amit-sides/Updater/Server/README.md

 #### 	Creating a setup

-* To create a `setup.exe` for a new software, follow these instruction on the updating server (The computer which will be used as the primary server to announces updates):
+* To create a `setup.exe` for a new software, follow these instruction on the updating server (The computer which will be used as the primary server to announce updates):

   1. In the file `Updater\settings.py`, update the `SOFTWARE_NAME` and `PROGRAM` (lines 20,21) to the correct values according to your software's name.